-Euclid does not use a symbol for equality; he just says AB is equal $(i\sigma o\varsigma^7)$ to ΔE .
-Along with definitions and postulates, the preamble of the Elements contains so-called Common Notions; and of the five of these that Heiberg and Heath accept as genuine, four establish what equality means.
+Euclid does not use a symbol for equality; he just says AB is equal ($i\sigma o \varsigma^{13}$) to ΔE .
+Along with definitions and postulates, the preamble of the Elements contains so-called Common Notions; and of the five of these that Heiberg and Heath accept as genuine, the first four establish what equality means.
 According to the assigned numbering, these Common Notions are that (4) things congruent to one another are equal to one another, and (1) things equal to the same thing are equal to one another; but moreover, if equals be (2) added to or (3) subtracted from equals, the results are equal.
-In Common Notion 4, I use the word congruent for
+In Common Notion 4, I use the word congruent for Euclid's participle

-7More precisely ion, in agreement with the feminine gender of $\gamma \rho \alpha \mu \mu \eta$; but the lemma, or dictionary-form, of the word is ioos.
+13More precisely ἴση, in agreement with the feminine gender of γραμμή; but the lemma, or dictionary-form, of the word is ἴσος.